 Our principal sources of new business originate from the expansion of existing relationships, referrals and direct sales through senior management, direct sales personnel, domestic and international sales representatives, distributors and market specialists.
 We supplement these selling efforts with a variety of sales literature, advertising in numerous trade media and participating in trade shows.
 We also utilize engineering specialists extensively to facilitate the sales process by working with potential customers to reduce the cost of the service they need.
-Our specialists achieve this objective by working with the customer to improve their product's design for ease of manufacturing, reducing the amount of set-up time or material that may be required to produce the product or by developing software that can automate the test and/or certification process.
+Our specialists achieve this objective by working with the customer to improve their product's design for ease of manufacturing or by reducing the amount of set-up time or material that may be required to produce the product.
 The award of contracts or programs can be a lengthy process, which in some circumstances can extend well beyond 12 months.
 Upon occasion, we commit resources to potential contracts or programs that we ultimately do not win.